 Similar to drinking with a straw, back siphonage occurs when there is a negative pressure from a vacuum in the supply pipes.
 Back siphonage reverses normal flow of the water, and can pull contaminants into potable water supplies.

-One of our licenced plumbers will investigate if backflow is occurring and why, so that it can be remedied.
+One of our licenced drainage contractors will investigate if backflow is occurring and why, so that it can be remedied.
 A backflow testing device is used to detect changes in the pressure or leakage.
 We will make sure that your backflow prevention valve is working properly.

 For industrial/commercial use yearly tests must be conducted and submitted to the municipality.
-Our certified plumbers can test, and if needed, repair or replace the backflow system in your business or home.
+Our certified plumbing contractors can test, and if needed, repair or replace the backflow system in your business or home.

 DCA – A double check valve or double check assembly (DCA) is a backflow prevention device designed to protect water supplies from contamination. … Secondly the closure of one valve reduces the pressure differential across the other, allowing a more reliable seal and avoiding even minor leakage.